DrBibop/RoR2VRMod/README.md

 The VR Mod settings can be accessed with the in-game settings in the "VR" tab.
 You can also use the mod manager instead while the game is closed.
 On the left, click on `Config Editor > VRMod > Edit Config`.
 You can then change the settings to your liking.
 Once you're done, make sure to save your changes with the `Save` button on the top-right.

 ### Why play a 3rd person game in VR?
 This mod makes you play in first person by default but you can always come back to third person by going in the settings or the config editor.
-It's honestly not a bad experience!
+It still plays well but currently doesn't support motion controls.

 ### I can't press any buttons when I launch the game.
 This is likely because the game is not in focus on your PC.
 Make sure to click on the game window to pull it to the front.
 If your cursor is stuck in place, you can press the Windows key or Ctrl+Escape to unlock it and click on the game.
 If that doesn't fix it, relaunching the game should work.